 3 Animation Shorts Go to 2017 Cannes Film Festival

-In the short film competition of the 70th Cannes Film Festival (17-28 May 2017), the selection committee choose (out of 4,843 short films received) 9 films.
+In the short film competition of the 70th Cannes Film Festival (17-28 May 2017), the selection committee chose (out of 4,843 short films received) 9 films.

-8 works of fiction and 1 animated short from Finland, France, United Kingdom, Denmark, Greece, Iran, USA, Poland, China, Colombia and Sweden.
+8 works of fiction and 1 animated short from Finland, France, the United Kingdom, Denmark, Greece, Iran, the USA, Poland, China, Colombia, and Sweden.

 The animation nominee is Lucrèce Andreae with Pépé le Morse (Grandpa Walrus).
 The 14-minute 2D French film is a Caïmans production.